 -

-Magento/Adobe Commerce 2.4.8 release schedule
+Magento/Adobe Commerce 2.4.9 release and patch schedule

 | General availability | Patches |

-| June 10, 2025 | Security patches: for 2.4.8, 2.4.7, 2.4.6, and 2.4.5 |
+| March 10, 2026 | 2.4.9-beta1; security patches for 2.4.8, 2.4.7, 2.4.6, and (Adobe Commerce only) 2.4.5, 2.4.4 |

-| May 12, 2026 | Adobe Commerce & Magento Open Source 2.4.9 GA ★ Latest Security patches: 2.4.8-p4 (for 2.4.8, 2.4.7, 2.4.6) |
+| May 12, 2026 | 2.4.9 GA; APSB26-49 patches (2.4.8-p4, for 2.4.8, 2.4.7, 2.4.6) |

 Here are the recent Adobe Commerce releases and their corresponding end-of-support dates to assist you in planning upgrades and ensuring continued stability and security for your eCommerce platform.